-I had a wonderful conversation with a colleague who I’ve known for many years at our recent Child and Adolescent Psychiatry Conference.
-Moataz and I shared our future life plans and discussed the meaning of success and hard work.
-Our conversation led us to a mutual realization that I want to share with you.
+I had a wonderful conversation with a colleague I’ve known for many years.
+He and I shared our future life plans and discussed the meaning of success and hard work.
+Our conversation led us to a mutual realization I want to share with you.

 We agreed that in most cases, success – however defined – requires hard work and also smart, clever, and creative work.
 Even overnight successes are rarely truly overnight successes.
 It only appears that way to outsiders who only notice when a creative hard-working person breaks through into our collective awareness after toiling for years in often solitary anonymity.

-But Moataz and I realized there is a downside to equating success and hard work.
+However, we realized there is a downside to equating success and hard work.
 The relationship of success being a result of hard work can turn into a belief that for anything to be considered a success it MUST be preceded by hard work.
-The corollary is that if something is easy it WILL NOT lead to success and, further, that if something is easy it simply CANNOT be considered a success.
+The corollary is that if something is easy it WILL NOT lead to success and if something is easy it simply CANNOT be considered a success.

 For example, many people dream of early retirement to do what they finally want to do.
 Early retirement though, often does not turn out to be all that early.
 Stop and consider for yourself what it would take to retire early.
 The thought of it is daunting and often quickly abandoned.

-Possible answers are an escape from overwork or from unrewarding or stress-inducing work.
+Possible answers are an escape from overwork or unrewarding or stress-inducing work.
 If so, maybe the answer is not early retirement but a new job.
-A new job still requires careful consideration and some legwork, but it is a league easier and faster to attain than early retirement.
-Or early retirement may represent an opportunity to travel or live in another part of the country.
-Well, a telepsychiatry practice with perhaps a narrower and more rewarding scope of practice is attainable within a few weeks.
+A new job still requires careful consideration and some legwork, but it is easier and faster to attain than early retirement.
+Early retirement may represent an opportunity to travel or live in another part of the country.
+A telehealth practice with a narrower and more rewarding scope of practice is attainable within a few weeks.

 Dr. Jack